apache/pulsar/site2/docs/concepts-architecture-overview.md

 client = Client('pulsar://pulsar-cluster.acme.com:6650')
 ```

-Note that in Pulsar, each topic is handled by only one broker.
-Therefore, for creating, reading, updating and deleting topics, requests are sent to any broker initially.
-If the broker finds that it cannot handle the request for this topic, it redirects the client to the correct broker.
+Note: In Pulsar, each topic is handled by only one broker.
+Initial requests from a client to read, update or delete a topic are sent to a broker that may not be the topic owner.
+If the broker cannot handle the request for this topic, it redirects the request to the appropriate broker.